aderjaan/moire/README.md

 ```

 Configure your S3 bucket (select bucket > properties > events) and select ObjectCreated(all) with the SNS topic name.
 After uploading your next file, a message will be in your SNS Topic.
 You can easily test that to create an email subscription in the SNS topic.
+For more information about this, see the [AWS documentation(http://docs.aws.amazon.com/AmazonS3/latest/UG/SettingBucketNotifications.html)].

 Now it's time to configure the web hook.
 As you are probably behind a firewall and/or using NAT, your local moire instance wont be accessible publicly.
 To work around that, you can use a tunnel service like [ngrok(https://ngrok.com)], then run `ngrok http localhost:8811`.
 Add a HTTPS webhook to the following endpoint: `https://host/notify/sns`